DORISSLEE/essays/2023-ALA-Poster/README.md

 **1.Response patterns and attitudes**
 .ve-media gh:DORISSLEE/media/blessingGIF-Greeting-1/blessingGIF-Chart1.png  width=75% right
 -  Greeting, hortatory, and news type of blessing images are usually “**leaving someone on read**“ or ” **reply with stickers **“.
--  Fun type blessing GIF replies are commonly  “**reply with stickers**”.
+-  Fun type blessing image replies are commonly  “**reply with stickers**”.
--  When aged 18-45 receive blessing images, their responses may vary depending on the **type of blessing GIF, relationship with the sender, and the content of the GIF**.
+-  When aged 18-45 receive blessing images, their responses may vary depending on the **type of blessing image, relationship with the sender, and the content of the images**.
 -  Even it is the same type of blessing images, the response may differ based on the relationship between the sender and the recipient.